 - Most of the microorganisms that cause death do not survive for long after the host dies or are not readily transmissible in that context.

-- Soft tissues remaining on a cadaver could present an infection risk.
+- Soft tissues remaining on a human cadaver could present an infection risk.

 - Long-buried bodies reduced to skeletons are not a hazard.